sudhakar3697/awesome-electron-alternatives/README.md

 * **[HTA/HTML Application](https://en.wikipedia.org/wiki/HTML_Application):** *"HTML Application or "HTA" is a Microsoft Windows program whose source code consists of HTML, Dynamic HTML, and one or more scripting languages supported by Internet Explorer, such as VBScript or JScript.
 The HTML is used to generate the user interface, and the scripting language is used for the program logic.
 An HTA executes without the constraints of the internet browser security model; in fact, it executes as a "fully trusted" application."*
 * [CEF](https://bitbucket.org/chromiumembedded/workspace/repositories/): Chromium Embedded Framework (CEF).
 A simple framework for embedding Chromium-based browsers in other applications written in Java, .Net/Mono, Delphi, Go, Python, Avalonia/WPF.
 * **Progressive Web Apps:** [PWA](https://developers.google.com/web/progressive-web-apps/desktop), if your app doesn't require any platform interactions.
 For more info see this: [Blazor](https://visualstudiomagazine.com/articles/2019/09/26/blazor-future.aspx), [ElectronCGI](https://www.npmjs.com/package/electron-cgi) and this info *"Progressive Web Apps might not be able to replace every kind of native application, but they can be viable replacements for some apps written with the Electron web wrapper technology"* [here](https://www.androidpolice.com/2020/05/27/google-chats-desktop-application-is-now-a-progressive-web-app/).
-* [8th](https://8th-dev.com/index.html): 8th™ is a secure, robust, cross-platform, and  fun programming language.
-8th lets you use your preferred platform to write and test your code.
-With one click, you generate the executables for any platform 8th supports, from any platform it supports.
-* [Xojo](https://documentation.xojo.com/getting_started/using_the_xojo_language/index.html): Object-Oriented Programming, Build Native, Cross-Platform Apps.Rapid application development for Desktop, Web, Mobile & Raspberry Pi.

 ##  ❤ Contributions
 awesome-electron-alternatives is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.